satellite-image-deep-learning/techniques/README.md

 # Introduction
 This document primarily lists resources for performing deep learning (DL) on satellite imagery.
-To a lesser extent Machine learning (ML, e.g. random forests, stochastic gradient descent) are also discussed, as are classical image processing techniques.
+To a lesser extent classical Machine learning (ML, e.g. random forests) are also discussed, as are classical image processing techniques.

 # Table of contents
 * [Top links](https://github.com/robmarkcole/satellite-image-deep-learning#top-links)